|

 Williams from the Danny Thomas TV show "Make Room

-For Daddy", made by the Natural Doll Company, this doll is
+For Daddy", made by the Natural Doll Company,

 marked: Angela Cartwright.